AdamBan-Programmer/-1-Steam_Items_Importer/README.md

 # Steam Items Importer:
 It's a simple script to import steam items (CS2) into database.
 It's a 1 of 3 parts of my project where i created an application for traders on steam market.
 Main application was written in Android java.
 You can add items which you want to observe.
-Observed items prices update every 10minutes.
+Item price updates time depends on how many items you have added to observe.
 It helps to buy and sell an items in optimal moments.

 # About:
-- I created this app to make better decision's on steam market.
+- I created this app to make better decisions on Steam market.
 In this code i used Spring Boot and Hibernate framework.
 I had to create my own database using MariaDB and phpmyadmin.
 This application imports items using Steam API and sends it into database.

 # How to use:
 1. Create your database.
-2. Modify database name and columne's names in code.
+2. click 'code' and 'download ZIP'
-3. click 'code' and 'download ZIP'
+3. Unpack ZIP folder and open it into Intellij.
-4. Unpack ZIP folder and open it into Intellij.
+4. Modify database name and columne's names in code.
 5. Build an artifact.
 6. Create bash script.
 7. Run jar file with starting parameters in the Command Line.